openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

 ### Workflow Description

-1. Edge device administrator deploys a host with MicroShift 4.15 installed, and maintains a storageClass, and deviceClass as per [the documentation reference](https://github.com/openshift/microshift/blob/main/docs/contributor/storage/configuration.md).
+1. Edge device administrator deploys a host with MicroShift 4.15 or 4.16 installed, and maintains a storageClass, and deviceClass as per [the documentation reference](https://github.com/openshift/microshift/blob/main/docs/contributor/storage/configuration.md).
 2. Software runs, time passes.
-3. Edge device administrator updates the host to run MicroShift 4.16.
+3. Edge device administrator updates the host to run MicroShift 4.17.
    * For ostree-based systems, the host is automatically rebooted as part of the update process.
    * For RPM-based systems, the user must reboot the host after the